-Termessos is a mountain-top ancient city that is built 1000 meters above sea level.
-Concealed by a dense forest and steep mountains, Termessos had always been protected from invasions, sieges or any type of catastrophe.
-Its unique location has well-served the city as a natural shield.
-In this day, Termessos is inside Mount Güllük-Termessos Natural Park in the Antalya Province in Turkey.
+Termessos is a mountain-top ancient city built 1,000 meters (3,280 feet) above sea level.
+Today, it is part of Mount Güllük-Termessos National Park.
+Concealed by a dense forest and steep mountains, Termessos had always been protected from invasions, sieges and other human threats; its unique location served the city well as a natural shield throughout the centuries.

 History of Termessos